int3h/janus/README.md

 # CHANGES ON THIS FORK FROM JANUS MAINLINE

+**If you are not presently having SSL certificate verification errors while trying to install Janus, than this fork will not help or affect you.**

+**The changes in this fork require Ruby >=1.9.1 to work.**

 This fork mirrors the main Janus vim distribution repository (as of the time of the fork, Novemeber 29th, 2012) with only one single
 change: During installation and updating, all HTTP fetches from a SSL